KC1064/Buddy-Project/README.md

 # Buddy-Project
-A project to continue our friendship.
+A project to continue your friendship.